asyncapi/generator/README.md

     -n, --no-overwrite <glob>      glob or path of the file(s) to skip when regenerating -p, --param <name=value>       additional param to pass to templates -t, --templates <templateDir>  directory where templates are located (defaults to internal templates directory) --force-install                forces the installation of the template dependencies.
-By default dependencies are installed and this flag is taken into account only if `node-modules` is not in place.
+By default, dependencies are installed and this flag is taken into account only if `node_modules` is not in place.
     -h, --help                     output usage information
-    --force-write                  force writing of the generated files to given directory even if it is a git repo with unstaged files or not empty dir (default is set to false)
+    --force-write                  force writing of the generated files to given directory even if it is a git repo with unstaged files or not empty dir (defaults to false)
 ```

 Please check out the **templates** directory to get a list of the supported languages/formats.